joern42/imscp/docs/cgi/README.md

 By default, CGI scripts located into the htdocs directory of a Web folder won't be executed.
-If a customer want execute CGI scripts that are located in the htdocs directory, the system administrator must add a configuration snippet into the customer custom domain Apache2 configuration file.
+If a customer want execute CGI scripts that are located in the htdocs directory, the system administrator must add a configuration snippet into the customer domain custom Apache configuration file.

 For instance: